Julius Evola: Postwar and later years

 Evola, partially paralysed after the Soviet bombing raid in Vienna in 1945, returned to postwar Italy in 1948, after being treated for his injuries in Austria.

 Ferraresi wrote that Evola was "the guru" for generations of radical right Italian militants, through his writings and youth groups.
 "The political model Evola selected after 1945 was neither Mussolini nor Hitler," Wolff writes; instead, in post-World War II conversations with neo-fascists, Evola would reference the Nazi SS, the Spanish Falange, Codreanu's Legionary Movement, Knut Hamsun, Vidkun Quisling, Léon Degrelle, Drieu La Rochelle, Robert Brasillach, Maurice Bardèche, Charles Maurras, Plato (particularly The Republic), Dante (particularly De Monarchia), Joseph de Maistre, Donoso Cortés, Otto von Bismarck, Klemens von Metternich, Gaetano Mosca, Vilfredo Pareto, and Robert Michels.
 He wrote for publications of the neo-fascist Italian Social Movement (MSI) but never joined the party.
 Adkins wrote that the MSI "claimed him as their philosopher-king, but he barely tolerated their attention".
 Wolff described him as a "freelance political commentator".

 Evola continued his work in the domain of esotericism, writing a number of books and articles on sex magic and various other esoteric studies, including The Yoga of Power: Tantra, Shakti, and the Secret Way (1949), Eros and the Mysteries of Love: The Metaphysics of Sex (1958), and Meditations on the Peaks: Mountain Climbing as Metaphor for the Spiritual Quest (1974).
 He also wrote his two explicitly political books Men Among the Ruins: Post-War Reflections of a Radical Traditionalist (1953), Ride the Tiger: A Survival Manual for the Aristocrats of the Soul (1961), and his autobiography, The Path of Cinnabar (1963).
 He also expanded upon critiques of American civilisation and materialism, as well as increasing American influence in Europe, collected in the posthumous anthology Civiltà Americana.

+Evola's avant-garde work also returned to public attention during the postwar period.
+In 1963 the art historian Enrico Crispolti curated a retrospective of his avant-garde paintings at the La Medusa gallery in Rome, an event Somigli describes as the "rediscovery" of Evola's artistic work.
+During the 1960s Evola briefly returned to painting, often producing new versions of canvases from his Futurist and Dada periods.
+In 1969 Vanni Scheiwiller published Raâga Blanda, bringing together experimental poetry originating largely in Evola's avant-garde period.